latolukasz/beeorm-doc/docs/guide/mysql_queries.md

 ## Query execution time limit

 By default, all MySQL queries has no time limitation.
-If query takes 2 minutes query execution of `db.Query()` takes 2 minutes.
+If query takes 2 minutes, query execution of `db.Query()` takes 2 minutes.
 You can define time limit for all queries run from one `engine` instance using `SetQueryTimeLimit` method: